Ludwig II of Bavaria: Early life

+Marie, a Prussian princess by birth, unlike Ludwig, later welcomed the Proclamation of the German Empire in 1871, which was to be ruled by her cousin Emperor Wilhelm I in 1871.
+Her aversion to Richard Wagner had already alienated her from her son.
+She also found his friendship with the actress Lilla von Bulyovsky inappropriate.
+Unlike Ludwig, however, Marie was very sociable, and her lively chatter displeased him.
+After his accession to the throne, he increasingly avoided her and even referred to her as "my predecessor's consort."
+He was far closer to his grandfather, the deposed and notorious King Ludwig I.

-Ludwig's childhood years did have happy moments.
-He lived for much of the time at Hohenschwangau Castle, a fantasy castle his father had built near the Alpsee (Alp Lake) near Füssen.
+Nevertheless, Ludwig's childhood years did have happy moments.
+The family spent their vacations and many public holidays at Hohenschwangau Castle, a late medieval building near the Alpsee (Alp Lake), which his father had transformed into a historicist fantasy castle.
 It was decorated in the Gothic Revival style with many frescoes depicting heroic German sagas, most notably images of Lohengrin, the Knight of the Swans.
-The family also visited Lake Starnberg (then called Lake Würm).
+There, the mother and her sons undertook extensive mountain hikes while his father went hunting, something Ludwig never showed any interest in.
+The family also visited Lake Starnberg (then called Lake Würm) where they owned Berg Palace, a comparatively small hunting lodge from the Renaissance period, which - also remodeled in a historicist style - became one of Ludwig's favorite summer residences (and later the place of his death).
 When he was 16 years old, he attended the 1862 Fairytale Maskenfest, a costume ball themed around German fairytales.

-As an adolescent, Ludwig began a relationship with his aide de camp, Prince Paul, a member of the wealthy Bavarian Thurn und Taxis family.
+As an adolescent, Ludwig began a friendship with his aide de camp, Prince Paul of Thurn and Taxis, a member of the wealthy Bavarian Thurn und Taxis family.
 The two young men rode together, read poetry aloud, and staged scenes from the Romantic operas of Richard Wagner.
 The friendship ended when Paul became engaged to a commoner in 1868.
-During his youth, Ludwig also initiated a lifelong friendship with his similarly-eccentric cousin Duchess Elisabeth in Bavaria, later Empress of Austria.
+During his youth, Ludwig also initiated a lifelong friendship with his similarly eccentric cousin Duchess Elisabeth in Bavaria, the later empress of Austria and queen of Hungary.